 Ways to Get Sober

 If you notice these signs, you may want to get your loved one to treatment.
 They will need to be assessed to see which program is right for them.
-There are several options including outpatient or inpatient options.
+There are several options including outpatient or inpatient Florida rehab for addiction treatment.

 Outpatient treatment offers treatment in a clinic that allows the person to go home after treatment.
 There are different levels of intensity based on the person.
 They include programs such as: